 The Oxford Dictionary of National Biography is the national record of people who’ve shaped British history, worldwide, from the Romans to the 21st century.
-The ODNB currently includes the life stories of 58,200 men and women who died in or before 2008.
+The ODNB currently includes the life stories of more than 60,000 men and women who died in or before 2016.

 Here you’ll find some famous (and perhaps less-well-known) Aberdeen & Aberdeenshire faces, including the writer Lewis Grassic Gibbon (above) & John Brown, servant to Queen Victoria (below).